idoiag/LRG_project/Documentation/README.txt

 #### VERSIONING /IGP, Done/

-- Extracting background information about the gene: v1
+- Feature added: Extracting background information about the gene: v1
-- Making the code modular: v2
+- Feature: Making the code modular: v2
-- Adding examples of initial and final test: v2.1
+- Improvement: Adding examples of initial and final test: v2.1
-- Extracting exon, transcript and protein coordinates: v3
+- Feature: Extracting exon, transcript and protein coordinates: v3
-- Output: it creates a csv and tab separate text file: v3.1
+- Feature: Creation of output: csv and tab separate text file: v3.1
-- Dealing with more than one transcript: v.4
+- Feature: Dealing with more than one transcript: v.4
-- Adding disclaimer: v.4.1
+- Improvement: Adding disclaimer: v.4.1
-- Creation of a bed file: v.5
+- Feature: Creation of a bed file: v.5
-- Organisation of input and outputs into folders: v.5.1
+- Improvement: Organisation of input and outputs into folders: v.5.1
-- Automatic creation of output file name.
-Code clean, comments added:v.5.2
+- Improvement: Splitting of input file name. cleaning of code clean, comments added:v.5.2
-- Bug resolved for LRG lacking first prot. coordinates in exon 1 (e.g. LRG_292 and LRG 62).
+- Improvement: Bug resolved for LRG lacking first prot. coordinates in exon 1 (e.g. LRG_292 and LRG 62).
 Comments revised, added and updated v.5.3
+- Feature: Addition of command line arguments.
+Now ".xml" file can be provided from the command line v.6

 #### DISCLAIMER /IGP, Done/
 Please cite this software as: 'Gomez-Paramio, I. and Fryer, V. (2016), 'lrgext', Software, Faculty of Medicine and Human Sciences, The University of Manchester.' or successor references as defined by the authors.